vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

   login-formats: %U
   login-policy: allow-realm-logins
 ```
 When using realmd to join the machine in the domain, it creates the configuration for sssd in the **/etc/sssd/sssd.conf** file.
-Unfortunately realmd does not get everything right.
+Unfortunately realmd does not get everything right sometimes.

 Modify the `access_provider = simple` option in the **/etc/sssd/sssd.conf** file, to read `access_provider = ad` and append `sudo_provider = none` at the end of the file. sudo_provider helps to avoid errors when using sudo as a domain user (you can still give sudo to domain users through visudo).